 The SAF has previously committed war crimes, including extrajudicial killings, forced displacement and widespread sexual violence against civilians in South Kordofan, Blue Nile and Darfur.
 It has also engaged in "scorched earth" tactics, systematically targeting food sources and deliberately destroying civilian infrastructure.
-The SPLM-N and their armed wing, the SPLA-N, have also perpetrated war crimes, including indiscriminate attacks on civilian-populated areas, alleged recruitment of children and attacks on UN personnel.
+The SPLM-N and their armed wing, the SPLA-N, that broke into two factions in March 2017, have also perpetrated war crimes, including indiscriminate attacks on civilian-populated areas, alleged recruitment of children and attacks on UN personnel.

 During 2016 the African Union (AU) High Level Implementation Panel (AUHIP) for Sudan proposed a Roadmap agreement to help end the conflicts in Darfur, South Kordofan and Blue Nile.
 Despite the Sudanese government and a number of rebel groups, including the SPLM-N, signing the Roadmap, the parties failed to agree on a permanent cessation of hostilities.
 On 4 January President Omar al-Bashir further extended a unilateral ceasefire for Blue Nile and South Kordofan states until 31 March 2018.
-The SPLM-N's unilateral ceasefire is currently due to expire on 31 January 2018.
+Two factions of the SPLM-N, led by Malik Agar and Abdelaziz Adam El Hilu, declared unilateral ceasefire due to expire on 30 June 2018 and 31 May, respectively.

 The government has a history of perpetrating atrocities in Darfur, South Kordofan and Blue Nile.
 Previous attacks on civilian areas by the SAF and SPLA-N demonstrate an unwillingness to distinguish between combatants and civilians, actions that may amount to war crimes and crimes against humanity.
 The government and SPLA-N have consistently defied external pressure to hold perpetrators of these atrocities accountable.